Think-and-Dev/rskswap-com/src/pages/docs/v2/02-core-concepts/04-oracles.md

 The cost of manipulating the price for a specific time period can be roughly estimated as the amount lost to arbitrage and fees every block for the entire period.
 For larger liquidity pools and over longer time periods, this attack is impractical, as the cost of manipulation typically exceeds the value at stake.

 Other factors such as network congestion can reduce the cost of attack.
-For a more in-depth review of the security of Uniswap V2 price oracles, read the [security audit section on Oracle Integrity](/audit.html#org87c8b91).
+For a more in-depth review of the security of Rsk Swap price oracles, read the [security audit section on Oracle Integrity](/audit.html#org87c8b91).

-## Using Uniswap V2 price oracles
+## Using Rsk Swap price oracles

-Importantly, Uniswap V2 is not opinionated on how you use the new cumulative price variables, allowing you to build oracles that compute different kinds of price averages and over different periods.
+Importantly, Rsk Swap is not opinionated on how you use the new cumulative price variables, allowing you to build oracles that compute different kinds of price averages and over different periods.

 # Building an oracle